fjvallarino/monomer/tasks.md

   - SDL supports Drag and Drop integration with OS
   - Image
     - Can performance be improved?
 Use sbt functions?
-    - When adding image, on failure remove an the least used image and retry
+    - When adding image, on failure remove the least used image and retry
+  - Use weight to control allocations (check if applicable)
   - Create self rendered version of dropdown and list
   - Does it make sense to handle offset
     - It would avoid resizing on scroll